panzerdp/dmitripavlutin.com/README.md

 npm run dev
 ```

-The blog is available at http://localhost:8000/.
+The blog is now available at http://localhost:8000/.

 You can also generate TypeScript types from GraphQL queries: